jorgecarleitao/arrow2/guide/src/io/parquet_read.md

 | ByteArray         | Decimal           | Decimal       |
 | FixedLenByteArray | Decimal           | Decimal       |

-When a a logical type is not defined but a converted type is defined, we use the equivalent convertion as above, mutatis mutandis.
+When a logical type is not defined but a converted type is defined, we use the equivalent conversion as above, mutatis mutandis.

 When neither is defined, we fall back to the physical representation: